-The water pump switch (if so equipped) may be located on the monitor panel, the utility center or both.
 When the water pump switch is ON (it will light up), the water pump will run until it reaches 45 lbs. of pressure.
 It will recycle when pressure drops.
 Turn the switch OFF when the water pump is not being used.

-The water heater switch(s) (if so equipped) are located on the monitor panel, and will light up when turned on.
+The water heater switch(s) (if so equipped) are located on the monitor panel, or in the case of a touch screen system, they can be found on one of the selectable screens of the touch screen.
+Switches will will light up when turned on.
 The "LP GAS" water heater switch (12V) enables propane operation of the water heater, and the "ELECTRIC switch (120V) enables electric operation of the water heater.
 Normally both switches should be turned on to provide the fastest hot water recovery time.
 The water heater can be operated in electric only or gas only modes by pressing each switch independently.
 If the RV is equipped with a tankless water heater, there will be only an LP Gas switch on the command center panel.